 UMETC Production Assistant Amanda Grace Ewing

-As the Production Assistant for the Educational Theatre Company, Amanda produces, assistant directs, and programs for the company's presentations.
-Amanda is a theatre artist with a focus in cultural memory and community engaged performance.
+As the Program Coordinator for the Educational Theatre Company, Amanda produces, assistant directs, and programs for the company's presentations.
+Amanda is a theatre artist with a focus on cultural memory and community engaged performance.
 Amanda has worked regionally with the Wharton Center, Heritage Works, Ann Arbor Dance Works, A Host of People, Tipping Point Theatre, Matrix Theatre Company, Puzzle Piece Theatre, and the Michigan Equity Theatre Alliance; and internationally with the London-based production company, Turtle Key Arts.
 Amanda has a Master of Arts from King's College, London in Theatre & Performance Studies and a Bachelor of Arts from Alma College in Theatre and English.

 LIKE UMETC on Facebook for More information on Auditions, Current Projects and Upcoming Shows.